 Rey Garcia: Correct.
 So, organically, why do people dance?
 It’s because it’s the vibe that you’re creating.
 You know, I can’t just tell you “Hey, Shannon, 3-2-1 dance!”

 Orlando Arbelaez: You’re right.
 Some people.

-Rey Garcia: If you if you have to right stuff in your cup, and you might dance, you know, but no, usually people just kind of, like, don’t dance.
+Rey Garcia: If you have the right stuff in your cup you might dance, but no, usually people don’t just dance.
 It’s a vibe, it’s a process.
-I was telling, I was speaking to Orlando earlier about this, I kind of brought the analogy of like watching a movie, you know, when you watch a movie, you know, chances are, you’re not going to really see the highlight of the movie or the point that when you right in the beginning, they’re gonna work you up, they’re gonna introduce the characters.
-They’re going to tell you the work up and you know, you know, halfway towards the end, the movie is like, I’m hooked.
+I was speaking to Orlando earlier about this, I kind of brought the analogy of like watching a movie.
+When you watch a movie, chances are, you’re not going to really see the highlight of the movie or the key point right in the beginning, they’re gonna work you up, they’re gonna introduce the characters.
+They’re going to tell you the work up, halfway towards the end of the movie, I’m hooked.
 It’s about to happen, what’s happened because you’re hooked on it.

-Orlando Arbelaez: Which is an amazing analogy, if you think about it, because how many times have you started watching a movie and then 20 minutes and you’re like, or a show a new show?
-You know, that’s the way people sometimes feel about their DJ during dinner hour.
+Orlando Arbelaez: Which is an amazing analogy, if you think about it, because how many times have you started watching a movie and then 20 minutes and you’re like, nope, new show?
+That’s the way people sometimes feel about their DJ during dinner hour.
 If, in that dinner hour, you’re already making people feel like oh my God, this DJ is already killing it.
 I can’t wait…

-Shannon Tarrant: I remember there was this one wedding that I was a guest at and every all the way Through dinner I kept being like, Oh, damn, I love that song.
-Oh, I love that song.
+Shannon Tarrant: I remember there was this one wedding that I was a guest at all the way through dinner I kept being like, “Oh, damn, I love that song.
+Oh, I love that song.”
 Right?
 Like, every time a new song switch was so good.
-And so..

 Orlando Arbelaez: It was probably us.